thomluther/ha-anker-solix/README.md

  Once the images are available in `www/community/anker_solix/images/`, they will be picked up when the integration is (re-)creating the entities, like on first creation or re-load of the configuration entry.
 Make sure to reload your HA UI browser window without cache to get the entity pictures displayed correctly.

-**Important:**
+> [!IMPORTANT]
-If you just created the `www` folder on your HA instance, it is not mapped yet to the `/local` folder and cannot be accessed through the browser.
+> If you just created the `www` folder on your HA instance, it is not mapped yet to the `/local` folder and cannot be accessed through the browser.
 You have to restart your HA instance to have the new `www` folder mapped to `/local` and allow the entity pictures to be displayed.

 ## Integration configuration and usage